The-Sequence-Ontology/Specifications/gff3.md

 The first line indicates that the transcript is on the - strand of the genome, and that EST_C aligns to the transcripts forward strand.
 The second line uses - in the 7th column to indicate that the transcript is on the minus strand, and - in the Target field to indicate that EST_D aligns to the minus strand of the transcript.

-*Confused?* Just remember that for purposes of display, the source and target strands will be multipled together.
+*Confused?* Just remember that for purposes of display, the source and target strands will be multiplied together.
 A +/+ or -/- alignment indicates that the reference sequence and the target sequence can be aligned directly.
 A +/- or -/+ alignment indicates that the target must be reverse complemented in order to align to the plus strand of the reference sequence.

 A similar rule applies to TBLASTX alignments, which rely on matching the six-frame translation of the source to the six-frame translation of the target.
 Consider the case of two genomes that align together in the forward direction, whose alignment is supported by translations of genes A and B, one of which is on the plus strand, and the other on the minus strand: